 There are SO MANY colors of paper out there.
 You can keep it clean and simple with just white and ivory.
 You can add just some subtle color with a lightly colored envelope.
 You can go all out and use big and bold colors with white ink on the darker ones.

 Why does color matter?

-First - the colors you use are going to set the tone for your wedding.
-If you are having a wedding that uses berry colors, pinks, burgundy, rose gold and neutral tones - you can do a lot.
+The colors you use are going to set the tone for your wedding.
+Say your wedding is using berry colors, pinks, burgundy, rose gold and neutral tones - you can do a lot.

 - If you are having a fall wedding you might want to make your invitations more burgundy overall.

 - If you are having a summer wedding that is light and romantic, you might want more nudes and pinks with just small accents in darker pinks.